riccardo-lomazzi/camera_macos/README.md

-# Camera MacOS
+# Camera macOS

-Flutter stub implementation of AVFoundation Camera for MacOS.
+Implementation of AVKit Camera for macOS.
+Does basic things.
 Feel free to fork this repository and improve it!

 ## Getting Started